Open Source Data Catalog - List of 6 Popular Tools to Consider in 2023

 Data catalogs help users find, comprehend, trust, and work together on data.
 Deploying a data catalog tool is a sign that an organization is taking steps to break down data silos and enable data democratization.
 When evaluating the market for data catalog tools, organizations usually consider both open-source and enterprise options.

 A few years back, the biggest tech companies built their own data discovery and cataloging solutions that address their peculiar workflows and use cases.
 They also naturally worked towards innovating & solving the universal challenges of data teams - to discover, trust and understand their data.
-Most of these companies eventually open sourced their data catalog software for external teams to build on top of them.
+Most of these companies eventually open-sourced their data catalog software for external teams to build on top of them.

 It later joined the Apache Foundation Incubator in 2015, where it evolved to a top-level project in 2017.
-Apache Atlas is widely recognized as one of the building blocks of the modern data platform - owing to its early vision of using metadata to solve their data cataloging, classification, discovery, governance & collaboration challenges.
+Apache Atlas is widely recognized as one of the building blocks of the modern data platform - owing to its early vision of using metadata to solve data cataloging, classification, discovery, governance & collaboration challenges.

 What are the main capabilities of Apache Atlas?